-22.5 kilometres of new twin tunnels will connect seven underground stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel and the Isle of Dogs.
+22.5 kilometres of new twin tunnels would connect seven underground stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel and the Isle of Dogs.

-All stations will have new ticket halls, platforms, full accessibility, improved interchanges with existing services, ventilation shafts and emergency escape and intervention points.
+All stations would have new ticket halls, platforms, full accessibility, improved interchanges with existing services, ventilation shafts and emergency escape and intervention points.

-Crossrail Paddington station will be built alongside the existing station building under Eastbourne Terrace.
-Ticket halls at each end will connect to the Main Line station and to the Crossrail platforms below.
-Worksites will be mainly on Eastbourne Terrace.
+Crossrail Paddington station would be built alongside the existing station building under Eastbourne Terrace.
+Ticket halls at each end would connect to the Main Line station and to the Crossrail platforms below.
+Worksites would be mainly on Eastbourne Terrace.

-Crossrail Bond Street station's two new ticket halls will be at ground level at 65 Davies Street and 18/19 Hanover Square.

-These sites will also be used for station construction purposes.
+Crossrail Bond Street station's two new ticket halls would be at ground level at 65 Davies Street and 18/19 Hanover Square.
+These sites would also be used for station construction purposes.

-Crossrail Tottenham Court Road station's two new basement ticket halls will be built under Charing Cross Road and a new plaza at Centre Point, and at Dean Street.
-Entrance to the first will be on the south-west corner of St Giles Circus and on the east side of Charing Cross Road outside Centre Point.
-Entrance to the Dean Street ticket hall will be on the south side of Oxford Street.
-A worksite will be on the Astoria Theatre site.
-Worksites are also proposed at Goslet Yard and Fareham Street where ventilation shafts and emergency escape facilities will be built.
-The Newman Street Post Office car park will be used to manage the construction traffic.
+Crossrail Tottenham Court Road station's two new basement ticket halls are proposed to be on the site of the Astoria Theatre and at Dean Street.
+Entrance to the first would be on the south-west corner of St Giles Circus and on the east side of Charing Cross Road and the second on the south side of Oxford Street.
+Worksites are proposed at Goslet Yard and Fareham Street where vent shafts and emergency escape facilities would be built.
+The Newman Street Post Office car park would be used to manage the construction traffic.

-The new Crossrail Farringdon station will be located between Farringdon Road and Charterhouse Square, with two new ticket halls, one at street level on Farringdon Road and one at basement level by Lindsey Street.
-Worksites will be at Cardinal House and beside Lindsey Street.
-Liverpool Street station will have a new basement ticket hall adjacent to Moorgate station and also new links to the existing London Underground Liverpool Street station.
-Main worksites will be at Finsbury Circus, within Liverpool Street and next to Moorfields.
+The new Crossrail Farringdon station would be located between Farringdon Road and Charterhouse Square, with two new ticket halls, one at street level on Farringdon Road and one at basement level by Lindsey Street.
+Worksites would be at Cardinal House and beside Lindsey Street.
+Liverpool Street station would have a new basement ticket hall adjacent to Moorgate station and also new links to the existing London Underground Liverpool Street station.
+There may also be a new ticket office above the existing Circle line platforms.
+Main worksites would be at Finsbury Circus, within Liverpool Street and next to Moorfields.

-Whitechapel station will have a new ground level ticket hall near Court Street over the District Line platforms, and it will also be possible to provide a ticket hall at Cambridge Heath Road should the need arise.
-A combined ventilation shaft and emergency intervention point will be required at Durward Street.
-Part of Whitechapel Sainsbury's car park and Essex Wharf will be worksites.

-An area of Mile End Park will be required for temporarily holding of materials before removal by rail from the nearby sidings.
+Whitechapel station would have a new ground level ticket hall with an entrance at the corner of Cambridge Heath Road and Whitechapel Road.
+A combined vent shaft and emergency intervention point would be required at Durward Street.
+Part of Whitechapel Sainsbury's car park and Essex Wharf would be worksites.
+An area of Mile End Park would be required for temporarily holding of materials before removal by rail from the nearby sidings.

-Isle of Dogs station (Canary Wharf) will be below the North Dock at West India Quay.
-The entrance will be from Great Wharf Bridge (which will be reconstructed) with the main worksites at North Quay and within Billingsgate Market car park.
-A combined ventilation shaft and emergency intervention point will be required at the eastern end of the Dock.
+Isle of Dogs station (Canary Wharf) would be below the North Dock at West India Quay.
+The entrance would be from Great Wharf Bridge (which would be reconstructed) with the main worksites at North Quay and within Billingsgate Market car park.
+A combined vent shaft and emergency intervention point would be required at the eastern end of the Dock.

-Tunnels will be constructed from four main sites at Westbourne Park, Pedley Street, Pudding Mill Lane and Isle of Dogs.
-Tunnel boring machines will be launched from five sites at Royal Oak, Hanbury Street, Pudding Mill Lane, Isle of Dogs and Limmo Peninsula.
+Tunnels would be constructed from three main sites at Westbourne Park, Pedley Street and Pudding Mill Lane.
+Tunnel boring machines would be launched from seven sites at Royal Oak, Fisher Street, Hanbury Street, Pedley Street, Stepney Green, Pudding Mill Lane and Limmo Peninsula.

-Ventilation shafts will be constructed between stations at Westbourne Bridge, Hyde Park, Park Lane, Fisher Street, Pedley Street, Stepney Green, Mile End Park, Eleanor Street, Lowell Street, Blackwall Way and the Limmo Peninsula.
-A shaft for intervention only will be built at Hertsmere Road.
+Ventilation shafts are proposed between stations at Westbourne Bridge, Hyde Park, Park Lane, Fisher Street, Hanbury Street, Stepney Green, Mile End Park, Eleanor Street, Lowell Street, Blackwall Way and the Limmo Peninsular.
+A shaft for intervention only is proposed at Hertsmere Road.